kkayacan/filterable-news/README.md

 # filterable-news
 filterable-news is a mysql/php/javascript powered news collector and presenter.
 Feel free to report bugs, suggest features and contribute.
+A live version with Turkish news can be found at [haber.keremkayacan.com](https://haber.keremkayacan.com)

 ## Features
 - Backend developed with [CodeIgniter](https://codeigniter.com/)